ECN-info-MEDEV/tp-note-2022-li-tissot/README.md

 NB: all the `gradle` commands can be replaced by a `./gradlew` one if you don't have gradle on your computer.

-- `gradle run` to run the project
+- `gradle run` marche mal pour faire fonctionner le projet car il n'est pas prévu pour les interfaces textuelles.
+Il faut lancer le projet avec l'IDE (ou avec java directement), ou bien générer le jar (`gradle jar` et lancer le jar directement)
-- `gradle test` to run the tests
+- `gradle testOpen` to run the tests and open the report (`gradle test` to only run the tests)
-- `gradle openJavadoc` to generate and open the javadoc (`gradle javadoc` to only generate the javadoc)
+- `gradle javadocOpen` to generate and open the javadoc (`gradle javadoc` to only generate the javadoc)
-- `gradle sonarqube` to run a sonarqube scan
+- `gradle sonarOpen` to run a sonarqube scan and open the report (`gradle sonarqube` to only run the scan)
-- `gradle build` to generate the jar, run the tests and start a sonarqube scan
+- `gradle build` to generate the jar, run the tests and start a sonarqube scan, and open the reports

 Before runing a sonarqube scan you need to start a sonarqube server and set some properties in the _gradle.properties_ file (See Sonarqube server part below).